In the blink of an eye?

 But, perhaps the most important issue is whether scientists have actually measured the fastest organisms on the planet.
 The only known systems are the organisms that have been measured...there may be faster ones that have not yet been discovered!

-Here is an overview of recent discoveries and principles of extremely fast movement in mantis shrimp and other creatures: Patek, S. N. 2015.
+For a general overview of recent discoveries and principles of extremely fast movement in mantis shrimp and other creatures, see: Patek, S. N. 2015.
 The most powerful movements in biology.
 American Scientist 103(5): 330-337.

-Here are a few published studies of some extremely fast organisms:
+Here are a few published studies of some extremely fast organisms (for a more comprehensive list, see the Ilton et al (2018) paper listed above):

 Deban, S. M., Wake, D. B. and Roth, G. (1997).
 Salamander with a ballistic tongue.
 Nature 389, 27-28.